gamarcad/ETS/README.md

-This repository contains the material for the paper entitled "Transferable, Auditable and Anonymous Ticketing Protocol", submitted at ESORICS 23.
+This repository contains the material for the paper entitled "Transferable, Auditable and Anonymous Ticketing Protocol", submitted at ASIACCS 2024.

 ## Organisation
 The repository is organized as follow:
-- The `technical-report.pdf` file is the technical report containing the full technical details of the paper.
 - The `implementation` folder contains the implementation of Applause, written in Rust.
 We refer to the README inside the folder for further details.
 - The `formal-verification` folder contains the ProVerif source code that we implemented